bpiwowar/PDF-Image-Extractor/README.md

 ## Features

 - 📄 **Visual PDF Navigation**: Browse through PDF pages with Previous/Next buttons or jump to specific pages
-- 🖼️ **Image Visualization**: Red bounding boxes highlight all extractable images on each page
+- 🎯 **Popup Image Preview**: Hover over image descriptions to see a popup with the actual extracted image
-- 🖱️ **Click to Save**: Simply click any bounding box to extract and save that image
+- 🖱️ **Click to Save**: Click on image descriptions in the list to extract and save
-- 📑 **Page Outline**: Sidebar navigation with PDF TOC support for quick page access
+- 📑 **Smart Navigation**:
+  - **Outline Tab**: PDF table of contents with hierarchical navigation
+  - **Thumbnails Tab**: Visual page browser with clickable thumbnails
+- 🔍 **Zoom Controls**: Zoom in/out with +/- buttons or fit page to window
-- 📊 **Image Info Panel**: View details about all images on the current page
+- 📊 **Image Info Panel**: Interactive list showing all images on the current page
 - 💾 **Batch Extract**: Extract all images from the current page at once
 - 🚀 **Pure Python**: No external system dependencies required (no poppler!)
 - 🎯 **Lightweight**: Uses tkinter (built-in) - no heavy GUI frameworks needed
+- 📐 **Responsive**: Automatically adapts to window resizing
+- ⌨️ **Command-line Support**: Open PDFs directly from the command line
+- 🖼️ **Fit-to-Window**: PDFs automatically fit to window size when opened

 ## Installation